Treelovah/Colorado-State-University/Stat 201/Standard Deviation/README.md

-# Statistics program to calculate Standard Deviation and other shit for class;
+# Statistics program to calculate Standard Deviation and other shit for class; This was not a programming assignment, this was just to make class a bit easier and zero in on some programming practice.
 ## using std=c++11

 1. find `makefile`